This page explains when to choose the

 disableResourceVersioningsetting on the FHIR store.
 If transient failures occur during the import, a successfully imported resource could be overwritten more than once.

 - The import operation is idempotent unless the input data contains multiple valid resources with the same ID but different contents.
 In that case, after the import completes, the store contains exactly one resource with each ID, but the duplicate entries could contain any version of the contents.
+For example, importing a million resources with the same ID writes only one resource to the store.

 - The operation result counters don't count duplicate IDs as an error.
 Each